A+

 What Factors can Influence the Cost of Living in Tyler?

-Transportation: If public transportation is limited or not available, residents may need to own and maintain vehicles, which can add to the cost of living.
-Gas, insurance, regular maintenance and potentially lease or finance payments will all need to be paid on a monthly basis.
-In Tyler, the transportation index is 1.6% higher than the national average.
+Transportation: When public transportation options are limited or non-existent, residents frequently resort to vehicle ownership, which can significantly contribute to the overall cost of living.
+Monthly financial obligations encompass fuel, insurance, regular maintenance and potentially lease or financing expenses.
+In Tyler, the transportation index is 0.1% lower than the national average.

 Where is the Data From?